Other Health Resources in our State

 Funds for Catastrophic Relief

-When your child’s illness or condition, be it acute or chronic, is not fully covered by your insurance or other state or federal programs, you may be eligible for help from The Catastrophic Illness in Children Relief Fund which provides eligible families with financial assistance to help them cover medical expenses that were previously incurred because their child became catastrophically ill or injured.
+When a child’s illness or condition, be it acute or chronic, is not fully covered by insurance or other state or federal programs, families may get help from the Catastrophic Illness in Children Relief Fund which provides eligible families with financial assistance to help cover previously incurred medical expenses because their child became catastrophically ill or injured.
 Covered expenses include, but are not limited to, special ambulatory care, acute or specialized in- or out-patient hospital care, medical equipment, medically-related home modifications, home health care and medical transportation.
-To learn more or to get an application, click here or call their Family Line 800-335-FUND (3863).
+To learn more or to get an application, visit their website or call their Family Line (800) 335-3863.

 Disease or Condition-Based Assistance

-If you have been diagnosed with a particular disease or disorder that is associated with a non-profit organization, you may be able to find financial assistance and emotional support through that group.
+Many national and local non-profit organizations are solely focused on a particular disease or disorder may be able to find financial assistance and emotional support through that group.
 Locate them on the Internet and call to inquire about their services.
 For many organizations, the only eligibility requirement is a qualifying diagnosis.
 For example, The Muscular Dystrophy Association is well known for its patient clinics, orthopedic assistance program, and the summer camps that it coordinates.
+Find diagnosis-based assistance by searching here.

-NJ Quitline, (1-866-NJSTOPS) is a FREE, confidential and multilingual telephone-based counseling and referral service for smokers who are ready to quit smoking.
+NJ Quitline, (866-NJSTOPS) is a free, confidential and multilingual telephone-based counseling and referral service for smokers who are ready to quit smoking.
 Highly trained Quit Coaches are available seven days a week.
-The Quit Coach works with each client to develop an individualized treatment plan including the use of NRT, customized support, and follow-up.
+The Quit Coach works with each client to develop an individualized treatment plan.
 According to the Centers for Disease Control, using Quitline services are 60% more effective than trying to quit smoking without assistance.
-For more information visit NJ Quitline or call 1-866-657-8677.
+For more information visit NJ Quitline or call (866) 657-8677.

 County Wellness Programs

 Bergen County - Save on prescription drugs, eye care, hearing aids and more.
-This free program is open to Bergen County residents as well as all NJ residents and there is no age or income requirement.
-To learn more call 201.336.7400 or visit their website.
+This free program is open to NJ residents and there is no age or income requirement.
+To learn more, call (201) 336-7400.